Product

 Personalized forms have better completion rates.
 So, be sure to customize your forms as per your services.

-Embrace the KISS Method
+Embrace the KISS method

 KISS stands for Keep It Short and Simple, and it applies perfectly to project intake forms.
 Your forms should have a few important fields.
 Ask minimum questions that tell you exactly what you need to know to work on the project.
 If you need more information, ask for it once the client comes on board.

-Ask the Right Questions
+Ask the right questions

 It's equally important to ask the right questions on your project intake form.
 Forms allow you to ask an infinite number of questions and collect all the information from your potential client.
 However, the questions you ask should be relevant and to the point.
 For example, some service providers prefer to ask about their client's team size.
 If this piece of information is irrelevant to you, avoid asking it.

-Automate Whenever Possible
+Automate

 Automation is an underrated feature of online forms.
 Pre-filling some fields can speed up the form-filling process and increase the form completion rate dramatically.
 Various form creation tools, like Indy, allow you to pre-fill fields and automate the process to a certain extent.